ironbee/ironbee/clipp/clippscript.md

 **Options:**

 `raw`
 : The entire response line.
+Optional if 'protocol', 'status', and 'message' are present.

 `protocol`, `status`, `message`
 : The components of the response line.
+Optional if `raw` is present.

 `pre_delay`
 : How long in seconds to delay before event.
 Can be floating point.